gmlewis/bible-codes/TheLittleBook.md

 I will repay, and I will take vengeance and establish justice for the wronged.
 I have a sharp two-edged sword proceeding from my mouth, and nothing and nobody can stop me, as I am King of Kings and Lord of Lords.
 Who can separate you from the love of God that is in me?
 I did not pay for your sins and give you life eternal to unleash wrath and condemnation on you, my faithful.
 Nothing and nobody can separate us, and soon you will look on my Father and me with your own eyes.
 Though you have built great trust and faith in me, never having seen me with your own eyes, soon you will see, and you will know as you are known.
 Who is he that troubles you?
 Will he not come to nothing and his evil works returned to him double?
 Evil men have treasured up great wrath, yea, great wrath for abusing my Father’s creation, and I will repay, saith the Lord.
 Stand before me and continue to separate yourself from this evil, dying world and allow my atoning work to wash over you, cleansing you to the uttermost.
 Behold!
 I make all things new, and your sins and iniquities I will remember no more.
 So come out of your own works and take up my works, for in so doing you will bring wholeness to your own souls.
 Fear not the wicked!
 For soon their works will disperse as dust before a great wind, and I will make all things clean and new.
 There is great reward for my faithful and chosen; and soon, yea, very soon you will reap the rewards for your works if you faint not.
 Stand for me to the very end, as he who loses his life in me shall find life and will reap great joy and salvation and rejoicing forevermore before my Father.
 I have made you kings and priests before my Father, as I am the eternal high priest forever after the order of Melchizedek.
 Stand firm in my grace and know that very soon the door shall close, just as God shut Noah and his treasures inside the Ark.
 So too will I assemble you unto myself in the heavens.
 There is an open door that no man can open or close, and I will receive you to myself, my Bride.
 So watch for me as time is nearly up.
-I am the faithful Lord.
+I am the faithful Lord.
-I am the way, the truth, and the life.
+I am the way, the truth, and the life.
 I am the head of the body.
-I am the bridegroom to the bride, and I say come!
+I am the bridegroom to the bride, and I say come!
-I am he who dies no more, for it is impossible that death should hold me.
+I am he who dies no more, for it is impossible that death should hold me.
-I am he who has called you to glory, virtue, and truth.
+I am he who has called you to glory, virtue, and truth.
-I am the Lord Jesus Christ, the son of God manifest in the flesh who has died for your sins.
+I am the Lord Jesus Christ, the son of God manifest in the flesh who has died for your sins.
-I am he that has been resurrected the third day to die no more.
+I am he that has been resurrected the third day to die no more.
-I am he that God has received into the heavens as my apostles and disciples watched me go into the clouds.
+I am he that God has received into the heavens as my apostles and disciples watched me go into the clouds.
-I am the eternal high priest forever after the order of Melchizedek.
+I am the eternal high priest forever after the order of Melchizedek.

 167